Raw Edge: Plot

-When he arrives at the Doty ranch, he meets his former sister-in-law, Paca, who greets him by name.
-It is then that Tex is revealed to be Kirby's brother, a former Texas Ranger.
-She explains that she is now the property of Doty since once Kirby was murdered Doty claimed her.
-She begs Tex to get out of town, but he's bent on revenge.
+There he meets his former sister-in-law Paca and reveals he is Kirby's brother, a former Texas Ranger.
+She explains that she is now the property of Doty and how Kirby was killed.

-Tex hangs out at the Montgomery ranch, waiting for him to return so he can avenge his innocent brother's death, after Montgomery leaves Hanna alone to survey some of his property.
-Tarp and his father are supposed to ride to the survey site to warn Montgomery that Tex is coming for him.
-As they realize the Indians are massing, and there's a good chance Montgomery will be killed, they decide to head to his ranch and claim Hannah.
-Both argue over who gets her.
+Tex vows revenge and waits for Montgomery to return.
+Tarp, his father, and the town gambler are supposed to warn Montgomery that Tex is coming for him.
+Indians are massing to avenge Five Crow's death, and Montgomery may be killed by them, so they head to his ranch to claim Hannah.
+Both argue over her.

-Tarp, his father, and the town gambler descend on the Montgomery ranch in an effort to be the first to lay claim to her as the Indians gather to avenge Five Crow's death.
-As the men fight over her, Hannah ultimately realizes that Tarp Penny was the one who attacked her that night.
-Tex watches the scene unfold and ends up taking Hanna away for her own protection.
+The three descend on the Montgomery ranch and fight over Hannah who realises that Tarp Penny was the one who attacked her that night.
+Tex watches the scene unfold and ends up taking Hannah away.

-Meanwhile, Doty arrives with Paca at the survey site and warns Montgomery that Tex is waiting for him at his ranch and the Indians are out for blood.
+Doty arrives with Paca at the survey site warning Montgomery that Tex is waiting for him and Indians are out for blood.
 Montgomery tells Paca to talk to the chief and guarantee his freedom to return to his ranch where he will give them the man that murdered Five Crows; if she won't help, he'll have her killed.
 He plans to frame Tex instead.
-Paca returns to her tribe to talk to the chief.
+Paca returns to talk to the chief.

-Tarp kills the gambler, his father, (who also had designs on her) and wounds Hannah in the shoulder after chasing her and taking a shot at Tex.
+Tarp chases Hannah and wounds her, then kills the gambler and his father.
 Tarp ends up in a shootout with Tex that turns into a violent fistfight after both run out of ammunition.
 Tex prevails when Tarp is accidentally impaled on a bison head's horns when it is knocked off the wall.

 Montgomery is intercepted by an Indian party and taken to the chief.
 The chief promises to allow him to return to his ranch "after the ceremony."
 His body is dragged back to his ranch and Paca (now wearing Indian garb) rides off with the tribe, having avenged her husband's death.

-As Tex begins to ride away from the ranch, he turns and offers Hannah a chance to join him.
-She doesn't have to think twice, since the rest of the town's men will inevitably descend on the ranch like a cloud of locusts seeking her and her property.
+Tex offers Hannah a chance to join him which she does.